William Downe Gillon

 William Downe Gillon (31 August 1801 – 7 October 1846) was a Scottish Whig politician.

-The son of Andrew Gillon of Wallhouse (Linlithgowhire (now West Lothian)), Lieut-Col. in the Scots Fusilier Guards and Mary Anne Downe, daughter of William Downe of Downe Hall, Dorset, he was educated at Trinity College, Cambridge.
+The son of Andrew Gillon of Wallhouse (Linlithgowshire (now West Lothian)), Lieut-Col. in the Scots Fusilier Guards and Mary Anne Downe, daughter of William Downe of Downe Hall, Dorset, he was educated at Trinity College, Cambridge.

 He was elected at the 1831 general election as the Member of Parliament (MP) for the Lanark Burghs.

 That constituency was abolished by the Scottish Reform Act 1832, and at the 1832 general election he was returned for the new Falkirk Burghs.
 He was returned unopposed in 1835 and 1837, but defeated at the 1841 general election by the Conservative Party candidate William Baird.

 William Downe Gillon was a major beneficiary of his elder cousin John Gillon's (d.
 1809) will, including profits coming from the plantation at Wallhouse, Dominica, housing 137 enslaved people in 1817.
 This gave Downe Gillon an annuity of £500 per annum and the purchase of Herstmonceux Castle.